 8. What sort of Diversity, Equity and Inclusion training or learning have you personally been a part of?

-Ask this question if and when the others get too intense – it will give the hiring manager a break and allow them to speak from experience.
-It can be very illuminating to hear how often the workforce is going through education and how it is being perceived and adopted internally.
+It can be very illuminating to hear how often the workforce is going through education and how it is being perceived and implemented internally.

 9. Does the company’s medical insurance cover domestic partner benefits?